Is Mexico City safe for new and unexpecting travelers?

 Hopefully, with time the region can return to the place of safety that it was just a couple of years ago.

-We would advise that you wait before visiting this region, but it is mostly safe in the right areas if you know where you’re traveling to.
+I would advise that you wait before visiting this region, but it is mostly safe in the right areas if you know where you’re traveling to.

 📌 Like this article?
 Pin it…